zowe/docs-site/docs/user-guide/import-certificates.md

-# Import and configure an existing certificate
+# Import and configure a certificate if you have one

 Zowe makes it possible to import and configure existing certificates.
 The following certificates are supported by Zowe: